 I first started going to therapy when I was in my early twenties.
-I’d realized that my dysfunctional childhood was causing me problems in my relationships, I didn’t like my job, and it seemed like a good idea.
+I’d realized that my dysfunctional childhood was causing me problems in my relationships, I didn’t like my job, and counseling seemed worth it.
 When I told my Aunt that I was in therapy and on antidepressants she treated it like a shameful secret.
 “Don’t worry, I won’t tell anyone” were her exact words.

 After we finalized our divorce I had to switch health insurance.
 My therapist was no longer in-network and since my deductible options consisted of “sell an organ,” or “get a second mortgage on the house,” I knew that I’d be paying her out-of-pocket.
 True, I could switch to a therapist in-network but that would mean starting over.

 Sometimes it can take several tries to find someone that you click with – this was the fourth therapist I’d been to in eight years.
 Since my insurance company wanted to treat mental health like any other Doctor – just switch, it’ll be fine! – I was stuck.
 It was a hard decision to make but I cut some corners, worked my single mom hustle, and continued our bi-weekly appointments at the rate of $150/hr.
-And I don’t regret it.

-Even if your husband wasn’t verbally abusive like mine divorce can rock your self-esteem.
+It was worth the money.
+No matter how good or bad your marriage was, divorce can rock your self-esteem.
 You may doubt your decision-making skills, berate yourself for signs you may have missed, or realize that some of the reasons your marriage failed have to do with your own issues.
 And you may worry that therapy will be more of the same – being told all the ways in which you’ve screwed up.

 Therapy is not getting beat up again.
 It is not being told you were wrong, or foolish, for past decisions.
 Often, it is being told you made the best decision at the time with the information you had available.
 It is being guided to your own realizations – ah ha! moments that can profoundly shift your life.
 It is emotional self-care.